x

 Imagine what would happen if the tax-welfare system were radically simplified and BIFT were introduced tomorrow:

-If you are unemployed, you get unemployment benefit.
+In the current system, if you are unemployed, you get unemployment benefit.
 Usually, it is not enough to live on.
 If it was too high, you would not be motivated to accept poorly paid jobs, and the rich could not get people to work for them (at least, not for the low wages they would like to pay).
 Therefore, the rich try to keep unemployment benefits low.
 Even if the rich were feeling generous, poverty would not necessarily be eliminated by raising the benefit, because that would reduce the motivation to work and hence the amount of work that gets done, with negative economic consequences.
 If you are on unemployment benefit and get a chance to earn a small amount of money, the money is deducted from your benefit.
 So there is no point doing that work!
 That's why the unemployed often refuse job offers.
 It's called the welfare trap.
 BIFT solves this problem by turning the system on its head, as shown in the figure above.
 Under BIFT, no matter how much money you have to spend every month, the amount goes up if you do extra paid work.
 In this way, BIFT motivates people to work more, regardless of their current income.
+BIFT would radically reduce the waste that is inherent in the present system.
+An example of waste is the money paid to employment officers to monitor recipients of unemployment benefits.
+(Are they really looking for work?
+Are they attending job interviews?)
+BIFT shows that this work is unnecessary.
+Another example is taxes not collected.
+The rich often pay little or no tax.
+They achieve that by playing with loopholes and international differences in taxation law.
+Governments typically lose much more in tax evasion (including international tax havens) than in welfare fraud (more).
+The solution is to require everyone to pay fair amounts of tax, and BIFT makes that possible.
+BIFT could unleash an unprecedented surge of individual creativity -- the opposite of waste.
+For the first time, people would be free to choose what kind of work they do.
+As long as that is not happening, an enormous amount of human potential is going to waste.

 Besides, there is plenty of money.
 Humanity has never been so rich, and the rich are hoarding unimaginably enormous amounts.
 There are 2000 billionaires and 50 million millionaires in today's world, and both groups are growing steadily.
 Governments just need to tax them in a normal way.